Skip to content

 Are there abstract photographs (although photographs always seem to have a connection to the object)?

-Is it possible to travel photographically without leaving your room (and yet explore distant worlds as if you were right there instead of just there)?
+Is it possible to travel photographically without leaving your room (and yet explore distant worlds as if you were in the middle of them rather than just there)?

 How do you photograph types (when you can only ever photograph individuals)?